3 Ways to Foster Your Child’s Giving Heart This Christmas

 The holidays are all about being thankful and giving to others.
 Unfortunately, we are cleverly fooled by consumerism that the holidays are about us.
 It is about our decorations, our beautiful perfect Christmas tree, our children experiencing all the holiday season has to offer – Santa, reindeers, Christmas movies, eggnog, cookies, insert your favorite holiday items.
 Please hear me, I am not saying any of this is wrong, I am proposing that sometimes these things can become the center of the holidays instead of something extra and fun.
 Holidays are a time for family and friends, but, could it be about more?
 Could it be more about others?

 Since having a child, my world has been reshaped…beautifully reshaped, I might add.
 I have realized that I have to be intentional with the time I have with him.
 I have 18 holiday seasons with him.
 In this small window of time, I have to actually weave activities and opportunities for my child to think and experience things that will shape his worldview about giving and receiving.

-In my family, we have a have a get one-give one rule.
-This can be applied not only to the holiday season but year around.
+In my family, we have a get one-give one rule.
+This can be applied not only to the holiday season but year-round.
 Here is how it works:

 1. Get One-Give One

 When anyone gets a gift or even something new, they have to give something away to someone.
 This is a general rule for our family realizing that life happens.
 Regardless, this giving can occur local or even on a global scale.
 In the holiday season, there are many fantastic organizations to give to.